elk-audio/elk-docs/intro/how_elk_works.md

 This section provides a look under the hood of a device made with Elk Audio OS, i.e. "Powered by Elk".

+For a shorter overview, check [Elk's architecture page](https://www.elk.audio/the-architecture) on our website.

 This article will give you a quick and informal overview of Elk Audio OS and its components, using a practical example to see how they can be used in a real product.